 A beneficiary designation gift occurs when you designate Valley Children’s as a beneficiary of a retirement, investment or bank account, or your life insurance policy.
 To make your gift, contact the person who helps you with your account or insurance policy, such as your broker, banker or insurance agent.
 Ask them to send you a new beneficiary designation form.
 Complete the form, sign it and mail it back to your broker, banker or agent.
 When you pass away, your account or insurance policy will be paid or transferred to Valley Children’s, consistent with the beneficiary designation.

 Charitable Gift Annuity

 A charitable gift annuity is a gift made to Valley Children's that can provide you with a secure source of fixed payments for life.
-When you establish a charitable gift annuity, you transfer cash or property to Valley Children's Healthcare Foundation.
+When you establish a charitable gift annuity, you transfer cash or property to Valley Children's.
 In exchange, we promise to pay fixed payments to you for life.
 The payment amount depends on the size of the annuity’s principal and your age at the time the gift is made.
 Depending on how you fund the annuity, a portion of each payment may even be tax-free.
 You will receive a charitable income tax deduction for the gift portion of the annuity.

 Example: Sally is 70 years old and wants to establish a charitable gift annuity with $100,000.
 Based on her age, her gift annuity rate is 5.1% annually, so Sally will receive $5,100 per year in income.
-The gift annuity is designed so that Sally will benefit from the interest and exactly half of the principal in the event that she lives exactly to her life expectancy of __ years.
+The gift annuity is designed so that Sally will benefit from the interest and exactly half of the principal in the event that she lives exactly to her life expectancy.

 Legacies of Healing Society